pshoukry/udacity-ml-nanodegree-capstone/report/report.md

 The dataset has the following fields:

-**customerID**: String - The customer ID and is unique for each user **gender**: String - Whether the customer is a male or female (Male, Female) **SeniorCitizen**: Number - Whether the customer is senior citizen or not ( 1, 0) **Partner**: String - Whether the customer has a partner or not (Yes, No)
+**customerID**: String - The customer ID and is unique for each user and we will drop it as it doesn't add any value in the model training.
+**gender**: String - Whether the customer is a male or female (Male, Female) **SeniorCitizen**: Number - Whether the customer is senior citizen or not ( 1, 0) **Partner**: String - Whether the customer has a partner or not (Yes, No)